Scarabol/rock-raiders-web/README.md

 - Add rotation speed to entities and play turnLeft, turnRight animations
 - Large digger and walker digger moving into wall for drilling
 - Beamup animation sequence missing on successful level end
-- Explosion sound for dynamite is very quiet
 - Screen shake missing for exploding dynamites

 ### Cosmetics